Backup and recovery v5

 of changes arriving from a single master in COMMIT order.

-This feature is only available with EDB Postgres Extended.
+This feature is available only with EDB Postgres Extended.

-Barman does not create a
+Barman doesn't create a

 - Restore a single PostgreSQL node from a physical backup of one of the PGD nodes.